A blog about asking hard questions,

-Why is this blog called Junkyard Salvation?
+Why is it called Junkyard Salvation?

 When a car gets totaled in a wreck, what remains is carted off to a junkyard.
 If you’re able to restore the car from a junkyard wreck back into working condition, you can register the car, but it legally must be identified as “salvaged.”
 I am questioning the foundations of Christianity and salvation in order to get my faith (and other damaged elements of my life) back into working condition.
 No other title fits.

 I’m in a season where I’m learning a lot of life lessons, one stacked and overlapped atop another.
 It’s too much to remember.
 If I write it down cogently and succinctly, then (1) I can re-read it and not have to re-learn the lesson, and (2) someone else can read it and skip a step.

 I grew up in an A.M.E. church.
 Switched to a non-denominational church.
 Went to college, joined another non-denominational church.
 Left that one and helped start a new non-denominational church.
 In the course of serving in ministry, my faith in God, faith in people, and faith in myself suffered several lacerations which lead me to abruptly quit everything.
 I have no intention of joining another church until I understand how my faith works and how it’s supposed to work for me.

 Why isn’t there more scripture in your posts?

 There is a temptation to include scripture references in order to be accepted by Christians who only believe in the Bible.
 That is not the type of audience I’m catering to.
 My goal is to make sure truth and wisdom are more present.
 I include scripture only when directly relevant to the discussion topic.

 - I avoid politics.